Why I like Gentoo

 - 2021-05-23 — Hopefully less worse use of the English language.

-One of the many reasons to why I like Gentoo, is the fact that it makes my computer fun to use again.
+One of the many reasons why I like Gentoo, is the fact that it makes my computer fun to use again.
 It’s partly because Gentoo provide the tools to build an operating system that’s tailored for just me.
 Unlike most other mainstream Linux based operating systems, you’re not limited to what they see fit for you.

-I also like the friendly and helpful community around Gentoo.
+I also like the friendly and helpful community surrounding Gentoo.
 Even though Gentoo is considered to be one of the more advanced operating systems, the community (including those who work with Gentoo) is still friendly and helpful towards everyone, including newcomers who might not even be that experienced with any Linux based operating system to begin with.

 There’s no elitism at all in the land of Gentoo, and you don’t get any “Internet karma” by the community for using some weird piece of software by some obscure project.
 Perhaps most importantly, you won’t get bashed on for choosing to install the ‘wrong’ init-system or any ‘mainstream’ or ‘uncool’ piece of software that’s ‘too easy’ to use.
 As a long time user of other Linux based operating systems this was a fresh breath of air for me.